Chanting in Worship

 Jesus did not proscribe all repetition, for He Himself used repetitions (Matthew 26:44) but He spoke against the styles of repetition and chanting that the heathens do.
 For example, Tibetans use their prayer wheels to repeat the same prayer thousands of times without thought or effort on the part of the worshiper.

-Chanting is used in the Catholic Church worship services and devotionals such as such as Ave Maria and Salve Regina.
+Chanting is used in the Catholic Church worship services and devotionals such as Ave Maria and Salve Regina.
 These chants are nothing more than prayers to Mary and the saints which are un-biblical.
-The Lord has forbidden the adoration and devotion to humans and teaches that all worship should be addressed to God alone (Exodus 20:3; Mark 12:30).
+In addition, the Lord has forbidden the adoration and devotion to humans in the Ten Commandments (Exodus 20:2-17) and teaches that all worship should be addressed to God alone (Exodus 20:3; Mark 12:30).
 “For there is one God and one mediator between God and mankind, the man Christ Jesus” (1 Timothy 2:5).